benaubin/b2-js/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/benaubin/b2-js/issues).
 You can also take a look at the [contributing guide](https://github.com/benaubin/b2-js/blob/master/CONTRIBUTING.md).

+## Users

+- [Mintere](https://mintere.com) uses `b2-js` to serve static assets for its CDN and to deploy files on servers around the world.

+Using `b2-js` in production?
+Submit a PR to add yourself to this list!

 ## Show your support